distil-labs/distil-commit-bot/README.md

-# distil-commit-bot
+# distil-commit-bot TS

-We trained an SLM assistants for assistance with commit messages - Llama 3.2 model (1B parameters) that you can run *locally* via Ollama!
+We trained an SLM assistants for assistance with commit messages on TypeScript codebases - Qwen 3 model (0.6B parameters) that you can run *locally* via Ollama!

 ### 1. Installation
 First, install [Ollama](https://ollama.com), following the instructions on their website.